pkeffect/functions/functions/filters/agent_hotswap/README.md

 ## 🔌 Plugin Integration

-Agent Hotswap integrates seamlessly with other OpenWebUI plugins:
+Agent Hotswap integrates seamlessly with other Open WebUI plugins:

 ### **Integration Context**
 Provides rich context to other plugins: